Maxim-Mazurok/google-api-typings-generator/README.md

 ### JavaScript VS NodeJS Clients

-There are two ways to use Google APIs: on client-side (in browser) and on server-side.
+There are two ways to use Google APIs: on the client-side (in the browser) and on the server-side.

-**Client-side** library, called `gapi` is kinda closed-source.
+The **client-side** library, called `gapi` is kinda closed-source.
 We can [see](https://apis.google.com/js/api.js) compiled (unreadable minified) JS code of the client-side library.
 When you use any Google JS API, you use `gapi`.
 It loads library definitions from [Google API Discovery Service](https://developers.google.com/discovery) and generates all API calls on the fly.